+Figure 3-15 MPLS Over GRE Overlay

-Consequently, all packets coming from Virtual Machines located on a same compute will be received only in one DPDK RX ring of the vif0/0 interface (vRouter interface connected to the underlay network).
+Consequently, all packets coming from VMs located on the same compute will be received only in one DPDK RX ring of the vif0/0 interface (thr vRouter interface connected to the underlay network).

 So, incoming MPLS GRE overlay packets are not well balanced onto the different polling and processing threads (lcores) the vRouter is fitted with.
 Therefore, when MPLS GRE overlay is used, it has been chosen to perform the packet processing (packet transformation and delivery in a vif TX ring) onto a different lcore than those used for the packet polling (retrieve a packet from a vif0/0 RX ring).

-A DPDK pipeline model is then used.
-A first lcore is only performing packet polling, a second one is performing the packet processing.
-Some internal queues are setup in order to store packets that have been polled by the polling lcore thread and that are waiting to be processed by the processing lcore thread.
+A DPDK pipeline model is then used: a first lcore is only performing packet polling and the second is performing the packet processing.
+Some internal queues are set up in order to store packets that have been polled by the polling lcore thread and that are waiting to be processed by the processing lcore thread.

-A hash algorithm is applied onto the decapsulated packet (inner packet) in order to select one of the internal queues that are each handled by a single processing lcore thread.
-Thanks to this mechanism, even if few compute nodes are used into the physical infrastructure and user packets carried with MPLS over GRE overlay protocol, all vRouter allocated CPU are used.
+A hash algorithm is applied onto the decapsulated packet (inner packet) in order to select one of the internal queues that are handled by a single processing lcore thread.
+Thanks to this mechanism, even if few compute nodes are used into the physical infrastructure and user packets carried with MPLS over GRE overlay protocol, all vRouter-allocated CPUs are used.

 UDP overlay (VxLAN or MPLS over UDP)

-When an UDP overlay protocol is used (MPLS over UDP or VxLAN) we have a better entropy, 5 tuples from values: IP source, IP destination, source port and destination port, protocol.
+When an UDP overlay protocol is used (MPLS over UDP or VxLAN) there is better entropy, five tuples from values: IP source, IP destination, source port, destination port, and protocol.
 Indeed, even if few computes are used, the sending compute can create diversity using some distinct values in the UDP source port of overlay packet.

-Different network flows coming from a same virtual remote machine will generate different RSS hash results.
+Different network flows coming from a same remote VM will generate different RSS hash results.